HomeTriviaAnimalsGreat White Shark

 ✓ TRUE

-They have electroreceptors called ampullae of Lorenzini that may sense magnetic fields, aiding long-distance migration and orientation.
+They possess electroreceptors (ampullae of Lorenzini) that are believed to sense magnetic fields, aiding long-distance migration and orientation.

 Click to reveal answer ›